Every man wants a chiseled chest, and every woman dreams of firm breasts without surgery.

 The main difference between the regular decline push-up and the TRX decline push-up is the engagement of the core.

 The core has to work all the time to stabilize your legs that are attached to the TRX.
+If you don't have the TRX, you can try TRX alternatives that are just as effective.

 Suggested Gear - Best Suspension Trainers For Home Gyms